 The CRD docs are pretty good, but assume you already have a desktop with Chrome running.
-For EC2, we need a way to bootstrap without a desktop.
+For a cloud VM, we need a way to bootstrap without a desktop.
 A couple (1, 2) Chrome support threads were helpful.
 Steps:

 Install a window manager:

 $ sudo apt-get install xfce4